ProfessorKazarinoff/jupyterhub-engr101/docs/docs/server_setup.md

 ![Putty in Windows Start Menu](images/putty_in_start_menu.png)

-Under Connect --> SSH --> Auth --> Private key file for authentication:, click [Browse].
+Under Connect --> SSH --> Auth --> Private key file for authentication:, click [Browse...].

 ![PuTTY Auth SSH private key](images/putty_Auth_SSH_private_key.png)

-Navigate to the SSH private key.
+Navigate to the private SSH key.
 The private key ends in a ```.ppk``` extension.
-I had trouble finding the key when I first set up PuTTY.
-It turned out that when the key was saved in the ```Programfiles\PuTTY``` folder.
+I had trouble finding the private SSH key when I first set up PuTTY.
+It turned out the SSH key was saved in the ```Programfiles\PuTTY``` folder.
 The key was not visible in the Windows file browser because I don't have administrator permissions on my machine at work.
-I ended up having to create a new SSH key and save the new key in ```Documents\ssh-key``` (I can access ```Documents\ssh-key``` without administrator privaleges).
+I ended up having to create a new SSH key and saved the new key in ```Documents\ssh-key``` (I can access ```Documents\ssh-key``` without administrator privileges).

 ![PuTTY browse to private SSH key](images/putty_browse_private_ssh_key.png)